-Deadline: October 20, 2021The OSUN Portal for new Network Collaborative Courses proposals opens on October 1 and the deadline for submission is October 20.
+Deadline Expired on October 25, 2021The OSUN Portal for new Network Collaborative Courses proposals is now open and the deadline for submission is October 25.
 Network collaborative courses are co-designed by faculty from multiple OSUN institutions and offered simultaneously at several campuses.
 Shared readings, assignments, and synchronous classes bring students across different campuses into the same discussions.

 - Register in the OSUN Portal by clicking HERE.

 - Click on the Not registered? link below the Log in button to create your account.
 Please use your institutional email.